Dark Energy and Normalization of the Cosmological Wave Function

 Now, considering a special energy component whose appearance in Wheeler-DeWitt equation is $g(x)=x^2\ln x$, the special character of this kind of energy component is that its index of equation of state is $w=-\frac{1}{3}-\frac{1}{3\ln x}$ which will always be less than $-\frac{1}{3}$ (for $a$ is large) except at the point where the scale factor $a$ is infinite.
 One can check that the term $g(x)=x^2\ln x$ indeed prevails over the term $a^2$ in Eq.(\ref{t5}) and it also satisfies condition (\ref{t9}), thus, one can safely insert it into (\ref{t8}) to find that the inner product is divergent.
 Now, considering another energy component for which the condition $g(x)>x^{2+\epsilon}$ for a large scale factor ($\epsilon$ is an arbitrary given positive constant) is satisfied.
 This function corresponds to an energy component with index of equation of state $w=-\frac{1+\epsilon}{3}$ which is less than $-\frac{1}{3}$ when $a$ is large enough.
 Then, after a similar process, one can find

 which is convergent.

-The difference between the first and the second energy component considered above is that, while the second energy component satisfies the condition $w<-\frac{1}{3}$ for large scale factor, the first energy component violates it at point $a=\infty$.
-Then, despite the first energy component behaves precisely like ordinary dark energy most of the time in the sense that it can accelerate the universe, it still leads to a divergent inner product of the wave function because it deviates from dark energy at the point with $a=\infty$, thus it is impossible to observe a classical universe in \textit{finite} region.
-Thus, as having been stressed, the claim that the dark energy is the reason for the existence of the classical universe indeed only holds in the circumstances that $w<-\frac{1}{3}$ is strictly satisfied when $a$ is large enough.\\ \\ \qquad To conclude, we studied the dark energy from the perspective of quantum cosmology in this work.
-By treating the existence of the classical universe as a constraint, we find that the normal ordering ambiguity factor $q$ tends to take value on domain $(-1, 3)$.
-We also find that, to ensure the existence of the classical universe, one must require the presence of dark energy in the universe.
-It is right in this sense we say that dark energy may be the reason for the existence of the classical universe.
-We have also considered a general dark energy model (in the classical sense), and we proved that the inner product of the WKB wave function is convergent if the term representing dark energy has certain properties.
-It is an interesting question whether or not quantum cosmology gives us some hints on choosing the dark energy models.
+The difference between the first and the second energy component considered above is that, while the second energy component always satisfies the condition $w<-\frac{1}{3}$ for large scale factor, the first energy component violates it at point $a=\infty$.
+Then, despite the first energy component behaves precisely like ordinary dark energy most of the time in the sense that it can accelerate the universe, it still leads to a divergent inner product of the wave function because it deviates from dark energy at the point with $a=\infty$.
+Thus, as having been stressed, the claim that dark energy causes a normalizable cosmological wave function only holds in the circumstances that $w<-\frac{1}{3}$ is strictly satisfied when $a$ is large enough.\\ \\ \qquad To conclude, we study dark energy from the perspective of quantum cosmology in this work.
+It is found that, together with an appropriate normal ordering factor $q$ (take value on domain $(-1, 3)$, dark energy leads to a normalizable cosmological wave function while other energy components can not.
+We think that the interesting relation between dark energy and normalization of cosmological wave function may imply some deep characters of dark energy which deserves more attention.
+For further investigation, it is an interesting question whether or not quantum cosmology gives us some hints on choosing the dark energy models.
 There might not be a good answer based on the cases considered in this paper as the functions representing dark energy are rather arbitrary.
 However, we believe that there exists an interesting answer to this question when the dynamics of the dark energy is known (in our case, when the dynamics of $h$ is known).
+Furthermore, considering the fact that the exact meaning of the wave function of the universe and the problem of measurement is still under careful investigation in quantum cosmology, it may be interesting to consider this work from the light of a more precise version of quantum theory, like many worlds or de Broglie-Bohm theory.